 Our faculty and students benefit from the outstanding infrastructure and research facilities located on the NC State’s Centennial Campus and in the Research Triangle – both home to leading technology companies.

-Our move into a new building on the NC State Centennial Campus is now complete - our students can now take the majority of their courses and conduct research with our faculty in state-of-the-art classrooms and laboratories.
+Our department main building is located in NC State Centennial Campus - where our students can take the majority of their courses and conduct research with our faculty in state-of-the-art classrooms and laboratories.
 We invite you to explore our web pages to learn about the exciting opportunities in Computer Science at N.C.
 State.